rudybroersma/docker-hoster/README.md

 # Hoster

 A simple "etc/hosts" file injection tool to resolve names of local Docker containers on the host.

-This version includes IPv6 support!
+This is an edited versoin of the original code from https://github.com/dvddarias/docker-hoster.
+My version includes IPv6 support and fixes an issue I had with extra networks not getting populated.

 hoster is intended to run in a Docker container: